Five reasons why Chelsea are Premier League title contenders: Sky Sports

 Chelsea’s powerful pairing have dominated the midfield in each of Chelsea’s last four games.
 It’s bad news for Cesc Fabregas, but Conte will be hoping it continues.
 No European commitments

 There were few positives to take from Chelsea’s 10th-placed finish last year, but not having to juggle European commitments this season could help their cause.
-The Blues’ new playing class demands high-intensity (they have outrun their opponents in each of their last three games) so the lighter load is especially beneficial.
+The Blues’ new playing style demands high-intensity (they have outrun their opponents in each of their last three games) so the lighter load is especially beneficial.